nicholasray/web-team-quickstart/README.md

 your Mac with Apache, PHP, and MariaDb.
 Make sure to point your `DocumentRoot` at your `mediawiki` folder and set your `Listen` port to `8080`.

+4) Go to localhost:8080 and complete the the MediaWiki Web Installer steps.

-4) `cd` into your  `mediawiki` folder and run the `setupRepos.sh` script found in this repo.
+5) `cd` into your  `mediawiki` folder and run the `setupRepos.sh` script found in this repo.
 This will clone the extensions and skins commonly used by the web team as well as setting each one up with git review.

-5) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo that you can put in your `mediawiki` root directory to configure these properly.
+6) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo that you can put in your `mediawiki` root directory to configure these properly.
 This file also contains config that generally makes the development workflow easier while on the Web team.

-6) Run the update script to update the database:
+7) Run the update script to update the database:
 ```
 php maintenance/update.php
 ```

-7) Populate your database with interwiki prefixes to make languages appear as they are in production.
+8) Populate your database with interwiki prefixes to make languages appear as they are in production.
 ```
 php maintenance/populateInterwiki.php
 ```

-8) Copy the `update.sh` and `.htaccess` files found in this repo into your `mediawiki` folder.
+9) Copy the `update.sh` and `.htaccess` files found in this repo into your `mediawiki` folder.
 When run the`update.sh` script updates your core, extensions, and skins.